Hodge-to-singular correspondence for reduced curves: Main results

 In the coprime case $\mathrm{gcd}(e,n)=1$, the summands of the decomposition theorem of the Hitchin fibration on the locus of reduced spectral curves have been described in \cite{deCataldoHeinlothMigliorini19}.
 As a first application of the Hodge-to-singular correspondence, we recover \cite[Prop.
 4.1, Thm 6.12]{deCataldoHeinlothMigliorini19}. \begin{thm}[Ng\^{o} strings in degree $e$ coprime to $n$] Let $e$ be an integer coprime to $n$.
 There is an isomorphism in $D^bMHM_{\mathrm{alg}}(A^{\mathrm{red}}_n)$ or in $D^b(A^{\mathrm{red}}_n)$ (ignoring the Tate shifts):

 \end{thm} Note that the proof of \cref{cor:degree1} below is not independent of \cite{deCataldoHeinlothMigliorini19}.
 What is new is the conceptual interpretation of that result: the rather mysterious occurrence of the cohomology of the cographic matroid in \cite[Thm 6.12]{deCataldoHeinlothMigliorini19} can be now interpreted in geometric terms as the local intersection cohomology of the singularities of $\MDol(n,0)$, or the top cohomology of their resolutions, in symbols $H^{\dim W_{\underline{n}}}(\widetilde{W}_{\underline{n}}, \QQ)$.
-In the upcoming paper \cite{MMP2022} we provide a combinatorial and alternative proof of Theorems \ref{cor:degree1} and \ref{thm:Ngostring0}.
+In the follow-up paper \cite{MMP2022}, we provide a combinatorial and alternative proof of Theorems \ref{cor:degree1} and \ref{thm:Ngostring0}, which is independent of \cite{deCataldoHeinlothMigliorini19}.

 In view of \cite{deCataldoHeinlothMigliorini19}, where the locus of reduced spectral curves carries a plethora of proper summands of the decomposition theorem, it could appear bizarre that instead there is none if $d=0$.

 \begin{thm}[Ng\^{o} strings in degree 0] The complex $R\chi(n,0)_*\IC(\MDol(n,0),\QQ)$ has full support on the reduced locus $A^{\mathrm{red}}_n$, i.e.\

 \end{thm}

 \begin{quest}[Full support] Does $R\chi(n,0)_*\IC(\MDol(n,0),\QQ)$ have full support on the whole Hitchin base $A_{n}$, i.e.\